 Mention online video and what pops into mind?

 Cats and dogs getting into silly situations, right?
-Or if you’re a sports nut, maybe it’s the year’s top 10 soccer goals or golf shots.
+Or if you’re a sports nut like me, maybe it’s the year’s top 10 soccer goals or golf shots.
 Kids doing funny things, perhaps?
 I don’t have to list them all – you no doubt have some on your Facebook page right now.

 But even the most popular “viral” videos, the ones that rack up hundreds of thousands of views, don’t make any money.
 Sure there are some exceptions.

 “David After Dentist,” which features a young boy talking to his dad as the effects of anesthesia wear off and has 108 million views, is estimated to have made David (or his parents) a profit in the low six figures through sales of T-shirts and other merchandise.
 But that really is the exception to the rule.

 That’s why today we’re not going to be discussing viral videos.
 Instead we’ll focus on a whole other type of online video, one you’ve probably seen before but didn’t give much thought to its money-making potential.

 If you’re not making any money online chances are you’re not going to start making thousands of dollars overnight.